stanislavmi/interval.merge/README.md

 # Merge overlapping intervals
-**Description**: Merge overlapping intervals with 2 solutions: Java List through Collections.sort otherwise TreeMap
+**Description**: Function that merge overlapping intervals.
+This software shows the performance of two different solutions - Collections.sort and TreeMap

 **Dependencies**: Apache Maven